switchboard-sdk/dj-app-android/README.md

 ## About the DJ App

 *DJ apps are really popular in the audio app ecosystem, giving both amateur and professional DJs the tools to mix, scratch, and blend music right from their mobile devices.
-Creating the perfect mix is an art form, and developing an app to support that art is no less challenging*
+Creating the perfect mix is an art form, and developing an app to support that art is no less challenging.*

 *The conceptual foundation of a DJ app may seem simple, but the actual execution can get complicated, especially when dealing with real-time audio manipulation and synchronization.
 Elements like beat-matching, crossfading, must be flawlessly integrated to ensure a seamless user experience.*